A Review of Nookdesk's Standing Desk

 Assembling the desk was actually harder than I expected because there were a few problems:

 - The hardware—screws, bolts, guides, and whatnot—was packed in unlabeled bags and the instructions reused the same icons to indicate different screws.

 - The bill of materials listed both items that came in the bags and those that came preinstalled in the same count.
 When it said “10 screws of type X” it might mean there were 4 in the bag and 6 already attached to the frame.

 - Hardware was included that is only used for optional accessories.
 I had screws leftover that I had not used at all.
 This made me worry that I had completely forgotten some critical step.

 - Two hex keys are included, but one of them had such poor tolerance that it would not drive the bolts.
 I ended up using a set of hex keys that I already owned.

 - The shelf is connected to the frame with four screws, but the contact area is so small it kept coming apart.
 I needed to add washers that I had lying around to make a solid connection.
 See my photo below:

-Assembly took between 3 to 4 hours, but was not particularly difficult.
+Assembly took between 3 to 4 hours, but was not particularly difficult after I worked through the above issues.
 I made a minor mistake where I did not install the frame rails at the right time and had to backtrack and remove some pieces to get them in.
 Jon Walters says he made the same mistake in his review.

 You need enough space to flip the desk over during assembly because the build is started with the desk upside down.
 The desk is unwieldy, so it helps to have a second person for this step, but I was able to do the entire build solo.